kichikuou/xsystem35-sdl2/android/README.md

 ### Using Android Studio
 Open this directory as an Android Studio project.

-### Command line build
+### Command Line Build
-Configure environment variables and run the `gradlew` script in this folder.
+Set environment variables and run the `gradlew` script in this directory.

 Example build instructions (for Debian bookworm):
 ```sh